Walter S. Johnson Foundation

 - Youth Leaders: Helping young people become engaged, motivated citizens in their communities

-- Capacity Building: Increasing organizational effectiveness of youth organizations and agencies
+- Capacity Building: Increasing organisational effectiveness of youth organisations and agencies

-The foundation emphasizes relational grantmaking and supports grantees' organizational improvements to become more effective and efficient, with a strong belief in partnerships that support sustainable solutions.
+The foundation emphasises relational grantmaking and supports grantees' organisational improvements to become more effective and efficient, with a strong belief in partnerships that support sustainable solutions.

 What They Don't Fund